Registered nurse (RN)

-For example, you and your child will probably see a child and family health nurse when you go for your child’s development checks at your local child and family health centre.
+For example, you and your child will probably see a child and family health nurse when your child has their development checks during early childhood.
 Along with your GP, your child and family health nurse is a good starting point for any worries you have about your child’s health or development, breastfeeding and bottle-feeding, or your own wellbeing.

 Some children might need to see a continence nurse during childhood.
-Continence nurses are RNs who specialise in preventing, treating and managing problems with controlling wees and poos.
+These RNs specialise in preventing, treating and managing problems with controlling wees and poos.
 They can give you advice on toilet training programs and continence equipment and products.

 Enrolled nurse (EN)

 Enrolled nurses (ENs) provide nursing care under the supervision of RNs.
 ENs have a diploma-level qualification, which isn’t as high as a university degree.

 Nurse practitioners are RNs with special training and skills that enable them to work in advanced roles.
 Nurse practitioners can either have general skills or specialise in an area of nursing – for example, paediatrics.

 A nurse practitioner is qualified to take your child’s history, examine your child, order diagnostic tests, and provide treatment.
 Nurse practitioners can send you to other health care providers – for example, medical specialists or allied health professionals like physiotherapists.
-They can also prescribe medications as needed.
+They can also prescribe medicines.

 A primary school nurse is an RN who does general health checks for children aged 5-12 years.
-These checks help to identify and manage any early health concerns.
+These checks help to identify and manage early health concerns.
 Primary school nurses might also do vision screening, hearing tests, immunisations, education on preventing accidents and injuries, and asthma management.

 Primary school nurses work closely with students, teachers and parents.
 They can give you advice on positive parenting, child mental health and wellbeing, and nutrition.
-They often help teachers with education resources and getting extra help for students who need it.
+They often help teachers with education resources and extra support for students.